amanda-basso/blog_amanda/content/posts/hello-word.md

 - crypto
 - cats
 date: 2021-03-29T23:42:08-03:00
-draft: true
+draft: false
 ---

 Hi everyone!!!
-This is my first blog post and I'm planning to print some bits of my cryto studies, travells, and share a lot of pics of my cats.
+Kund3r4 This is my first blog post and I'm planning to print some bits of my cryto studies, travells, and share a lot of pics of my cats.
 Hope you enjoy!

 <!--more-->